-We were undertaking this project as a joint venture with our partner organization Einstein Papers Project (EPP) based in Pasadena, California with whom we are also currently sharing a common database and in close cooperation with the Princeton University Press, publisher of the Collected Papers
+We are operating the database underlying the catalog as a joint venture with our partner organization Einstein Papers Project (EPP) based in Pasadena, California, and in cooperation with the Princeton University Press, publisher of the Collected Papers

-On December 5, 2014, The Hebrew University of Jerusalem, in partnership with Princeton University Press, the California Institute of Technology, and the Tizra publishing platform, launched the Digital Einstein Papers.
-This project gives the public online access to all the published volumes of the Collected Papers of Albert Einstein.
+This project has been launched by EPP in partnership with the Hebrew University of Jerusalem, Princeton University Press, the California Institute of Technology and the Tizra publishing platform in 2014 providing the public online access to all published

 As always, if you have suggestions or want to voice your criticism, please feel free to contact me.